jilliangraham/AirB-E/README.md

-# Squatify
+# Politecide

 ## Creator
 Jillian Graham

 ## Project goal
-Building on the BI Airbne project, Squatify is a machine learning program that aims to understand which districts in the US are the most socially vulnerable, as a proxy for determining their 'squatability'.
+Politecide is a machine learning program that aims to predict whether a county will vote Republican or Democrat based on the input of three social vulnerability factors.

 ## Dataset description